PinewoodPip/epip/docs/index.md

 ![Health bar showcase](Features/img/ui/health_bar.png)

 ### Player portraits
-Player portraits display has also received some love, most notably - the list of statuses will now wrap onto a second row to prevent it from obsscuring most of your screen.
+Player portraits display has also received some love, most notably - the list of statuses will now wrap onto a second row to prevent it from obscuring most of your screen.
 More details [here](Features/UI.md#player-portraits).

 ![Player Info preview.](Features/img/ui/player_info.png)